-"You and I, we could figure something out," he continues, hand grazing mine.
+"You and I, we could figure something out."
+His hand grasps mine.
+It's warm, almost sticky.
 "We've both got influence.
 Appy here might have them hanging on her every word, but anything I'd say would win out.
 She taught them to idolize me, after all.
 I just need some backup."

 I can feel Albus turn and look at me.
 I keep staring forward.
 Does he even know what he's saying?
 He talks so calmly about bringing down an empire.
 Did he—?

 "You planned this from the beginning."
-I whirl toward him.
+I whisper.
 "You were baiting me for your side."

 My stomach sinks.
-My theories are paling.
+I jerk my hand from him.
 "Why'd you plant the girlfriend story?"

 "I planted it to get these girls off my back.
 At least some of them wouldn't go after a taken bloke."
 He shakes his head.
 "But then you blew it.
 Thankfully I can salvage something, and I'd appreciate your help.
 Certainly would repay things."

 "I'll repay nothing."
 Are these mind games or am I just wrong?
-A touch of anger rises in my voice.
+Anger rises in my voice.
 "Don't blame me for your shit acting.
 And not being able to keep your hands off me."

 "What, like this?"
 He turns me toward him with one hand on my waist.
 A respectable gap remains between us, but I swear there was more space underneath this cloak two minutes ago.

 The crowd closes in.
-A circle of girls nearby adds a few members.
+A group of girls nearby adds a few members, growing their circle.
 If they only knew what was going on five feet away.